 Keep track of how much money you raise from each mailing so that you can adjust your strategy as needed.
 This information will be helpful in planning future direct mail fundraising campaigns.

-By following these 7 strategies, you can maximize the results of your next direct mail fundraising campaign.
+By following these 7 strategies, you can maximize the results of your next direct mail fundraising campaign – and your overall nonprofit fundraising.
 If you take the time to plan and execute your campaign carefully, you’ll be well on your way to meeting (and even exceeding!) your fundraising goals .